hasan8130/Predictive-Customer-Satisfaction-Model-for-E-commerce-Orders/README.md

 # EDA :
-The aim of the project is not to dive depp into the Data analysis and EDAs (Exploratory Data Analysis) made by other users are publicly available at the dataset's kernels.
-That's why we're going to skip much of the EDA and jump into the problem.
+The aim of the project is not to dive deep into EDAs (Exploratory Data Analysis) so i have made use of some publicly available notebooks for drawing conclusions.

 Some of the notebooks to refer to :
 * [Data Cleaning, Viz and Stat Analysis on e-com by Azim Salikhov](https://www.kaggle.com/code/goldendime/data-cleaning-viz-and-stat-analysis-on-e-com/notebook)
 * [E-Commerce Exploratory Analysis by Aguiar](https://www.kaggle.com/code/jsaguiar/e-commerce-exploratory-analysis/notebook)